 Hydrological and thermal controls of ice formation in 25 boreal stream reaches

 The Northern Hemisphere has a high density of fluvial freshwater ecosystems, many of which become ice-covered during winter.
-The formation and extent of ice have both ecological and socio-economic implications.
-For example, ice can cause freezing of riparian vegetation and fish eggs as well as influence hydropower production; however, when, where and why ice develops in small streams is poorly described.
-Data from 25 stream reaches were used to study the factors controlling ice formation during two consecutive winters.
-We addressed where in the catchment surface or anchor ice is most likely to develop, how stream morphology influences ice formation, and how climate influences ice processes.
-Reaches far away from lake outlets were most prone to form anchor ice, but many other factors also influenced ice formation.
-We found that anchor-ice was most common where water temperature and groundwater input were low and stream power high.
-The in-stream substrate was also important for the formation of anchor ice as well as the current velocity, which created turbulence and super-cooled conditions if high enough.
-We demonstrated that ice formation in the studied streams was complex, involving many variables, thus we constructed a conceptual model describing the likelihood of various ice types to develop, based on our large dataset.
-To our knowledge, this model is the first to describe the complexity of ice formation in steep boreal streams.
-As such it will be useful for practitioners and scientists working in small rivers in the Northern Hemisphere.
+The development and extent of ice have both ecological and socio-economic implications.
+For example, ice can cause freezing of riparian vegetation and fish eggs as well as influence hydropower production; however, when, where and why ice develops in small streams is not well known.
+We used observations from 25 stream reaches to study the factors controlling ice development during two consecutive winters, addressing where in the catchment surface or anchor-ice is most likely to develop, how stream morphology influences ice formation, and how climate influences ice processes.
+Reaches far downstream from lake outlets, or without any upstream lakes, were most prone to develop anchor-ice, but other factors also influenced ice formation.
+Anchor-ice was most common where water temperature and groundwater inputs were low and stream power high.
+Given cold air temperature and water supercooling, the in-stream substrate as well as the current velocity were also important for the development of anchor-ice.
+Climate and substrate seemed to be important factors for the development of surface ice.
+This study shows that ice processes are substantial during the hydrological year and may therefore have large implications for the ecology and engineering around boreal streams..
+The study also demonstrates that ice formation in the studied streams was complex, involving many variables and physical processes.
+We constructed a conceptual model describing the likelihood for various ice types to develop, based on the large dataset.
+As such, this model will be useful for practitioners and scientists working in small watercourses in the Northern Hemisphere.

 Anchor-ice, Boreal, Channel morphology, Groundwater, River ice, Stream